warpspeed/php-slim-sample/readme.md

 # open a terminal and run the following command (for Mac)
 sudo nano /etc/hosts

+# using git bash or similar, must be run as admin (windows)
+notepad /c/Windows/System32/Drivers/etc/hosts

+# using command prompt, must be run as admin (windows)
+notepad C:\Windows\System32\Drivers\etc\hosts

 # add this line to the end of the file
 192.168.88.10 warpspeed-slim.dev

 # exit and save
 ```

-Now, whenever you access "warpspeed-slim.dev" in the browser, you will be directed to your Silex site within your VM.
+Now, whenever you access "warpspeed-slim.dev" in the browser, you will be directed to your Slim site within your VM.

 ## Restart your Site and Celebrate
 Finally, we need to reload the site configuration to finalize and effectuate our changes.
 To do so, perform the following: